ibm-cloud-docs/openpages/responsibilities.md

 | Task | IBM responsibilities |Your responsibilities |
 |--------------------------|----------------|----------------|
 | Access control of the service instance through IAM| Verify the user's permissions on the service instance before allowing access.| Maintain responsibility for any user access that you create for your instances.\n This includes security rules, roles, users,and groups in IBM Cloud IAM and OpenPages application security.|
-{: caption="Table 3.Identity and access management" caption-side="bottom"}
+{: caption="Table 3.
+Identity and access management" caption-side="bottom"}

 ## Security and regulation compliance
 {: #security_comp}